 - Desktop App: Force-quit the Figma desktop app, then restart it.

 The Console log in Chrome's developer tools records any actions the browser has performed.
 If any of these actions fail, they will show as red in the Console log.

 If there are any errors there, you can share a copy of the Console log with Figma's Support team.
 This information can help the Support team find and diagnose any error messages.

 Open the Developer tools in the browser or desktop app using the shortcut:

 - Windows: Ctrl Shift I

-Note: If you would prefer not to share your File publicly, you can temporarily invite a member of the Figma support team to the File.
+If you would prefer not to share your file publicly, you can temporarily invite a representative of the Support team to the file.
 They will give you specific instructions for how to do this when you contact them.